 What encouraged you to join the pet industry?

-How does the overall pet industry compare today to when you joined?
+How is the overall pet industry compared today to when you first joined?

-Which pet industry trends have caught your attention and how is H&C Animal Health addressing them?
+Which pet industry trends have caught your attention and how is MODERNA Products addressing them?

-How is H&C Animal Health setting itself apart from competitors within the pet industry?
+How is the company setting itself apart from competitors within the industry?

 Who has been your biggest advocate and supporter?